 - The Battle of Thermopylae lasted a total of seven days, but there was no fighting on the first four, as the Persians waited to see if the Greeks would surrender.

-- The Greeks, despite being severely outnumbered, were able to fight back the Persians during two days of fighting.
+- The Greek army, despite being severely outnumbered, were able to fight back the Persians during two days of fighting.

-- The Greeks were ultimately defeated when one of their own betrayed them by alerting Xerxes of a route around the Pass of Thermopylae
+- The Greeks were ultimately defeated when one of their own betrayed them by alerting Xerxes of a route around the narrow pass of Thermopylae

-- Despite losing, the Greeks killed around 20,000 Persians.
+- Despite losing, the Greek army killed around 20,000 Persians.
 In contrast, the Greeks lost just 4,000 men, according to estimates made by Herodotus.

-- After the Battle of Thermopylae, and using the same tactics that allowed them to inflict heavy damages on the Persians, the Greeks managed to defeat the Persians at the Battle of Salamis (naval) and the Battle of Plataea, which effectively ended the threat of Persian invasion and tipped the scales of the Greco-Persian Wars in the Greeks’ favor.
+- After the Battle of Thermopylae, and using the same tactics that allowed them to inflict heavy damages on the Persian army, the Greek army managed to defeat the Persians at the Battle of Salamis (naval) and the Battle of Plataea, which effectively ended the threat of Persian invasion and tipped the scales of the Greco-Persian Wars in the Greeks’ favor.

 Leading Up to the Battle